Rth-org/Rth/README.md

 For the multicore case, you will need a C++ compiler with an OpenMP library (this excludes clang++ at the time of writing).
 GNU g++ should be sufficient.

+## License and Copying

+Copyright 2012-2014, Norm Matloff, with Contributions from:

+* Drew Schmidt

+The project is licensed under the GNU General Public License (GPL) version >= 2.